Deployment

 - The dispatch script launches the agent run.

-- The wake gate tracks process and telemetry truth.
+- The worker gate tracks process and telemetry truth.

 - The completion callback or status update is emitted only after the gate is satisfied.

 Always use dry-run dispatch first when testing a new deployment.
-It exercises the core dispatch guards — pause checks, lane safety (single active GPU lane), and candidate selection — without launching a real agent run.
-Note that worker preflight is only performed during live dispatch, not dry-run.
+It exercises the core dispatch guards without launching a real agent run.
+Worker preflight is only performed during live dispatch, not dry-run.

 What is not included